dwcoder/MM-The-Gearmaker/Characterbooks/Host.md

 ## Make sure you point out the following during the cross examination (in addition to the things that your own character has to mention

-The characters have to be cross-examined in the following order:
+The characters can be cross-examined in any order, but the following is suggested:

  * =Luddite=
  * =PM=